eGkritsis/Advanced-Persistent-Threats-2015-2022/README.md

 # Advanced Persistent Threats (2015-2022)

 ## Overview
-This repository contains the PDF version of my thesis, titled "Advanced Persistent Threats (2015-2022)"
+This repository contains the PDF version of my thesis, titled "Advanced Persistent Threats (2015-2022)" The research focuses on the field of cybersecurity, specifically exploring Advanced Persistent Threats (APTs) and their impact on digital systems.
+The thesis investigates the exponential increase in cyber-attacks, analyzes APT methods, and derives indicative protection measures.
+The study aims to contribute to the development of effective defenses against APTs.

 ## Abstract (EN)